 1. Who were united in creating all things?
 Give reference.

 2. How could Christ have authority to give the law?
-Two proof-texts asked for.
+Two with: 37,3 proof-texts asked for.

 3. What relation did Christ, as creator and law-giver, sustain to the law?